 The City of Cadillac is committed to fiscal openness, responsibility, and accountability.
 This is primarily achieved through the various financial planning and reporting processes that take place each year through the annual operating budget, the 6-year capital improvement program, and the annual independent audit.

 To be a key leader in governmental accountability for our community and throughout Northern Michigan, the City of Cadillac has developed this page which makes several layers of information available to the public to help facilitate and demonstrate the City's commitment to fiscal accountability.
-This information includes accounts payable check registers, quarterly financial reports, and any other information that is deemed important to demonstrate fiscal compliance and openness.
+This information includes information that is deemed important to demonstrate fiscal compliance and transparency.

 Understanding Cadillac's Finances

 The City of Cadillac is now making available information that will help residents, taxpayers and anyone else that is interested in the City's finances understand the structure of the organization and where and how the City spends tax dollars and other resources that flow into and through the City treasury.
 This information is published in compliance with the State of Michigan's City, Village, and Township Revenue Sharing (CVTRS) program.

 City, Village, and Township Revenue Sharing Program (CVTRS) The State of Michigan requires local governmental agencies to produce and submit a report each year to fully qualify for revenue sharing payments.
 This report includes a Citizen's Guide to City finances, a Performance Dashboard, a Debt Service Report, and a Projected Budget Report.
 Cadillac has consolidated these reports into one document which is available by following the link below.
 A hard copy of the report is available upon request in the City Treasurer's office.

 Accountability and Transparency

 Protecting Local Government Retirement and Benefits Act (PA 202 of 2017) & Public Act 530 of 2016 Pension Report (PDF)